West Indian Day Parade

-The West Indian Day Parade Carnival is an annual celebration of West Indian culture, held annually on around the first Monday of September in Crown Heights, Brooklyn, New York City.
+The West Indian Day Parade Carnival is an annual celebration of West Indian culture, held annually, on around, the first Monday of September in the Crown Heights neighborhood of Brooklyn in New York City.
 It is organized by the West Indian American Day Carnival Association (WIADCA).

 The main event is the West Indian Day Parade (also known as simply the Labor Day Parade), which attracts between one and three million participants.
 The spectators and participators watch and follow the parade on its route along Eastern Parkway.
-Some of the Caribbean islands represented in the parade include Trinidad and Tobago, Haiti, Barbados, Dominica, Saint Lucia, Jamaica, Saint Vincent and Grenada, along with some Afro-Panamanians. mainland Caribbean countries such as Guyana, Suriname, and Belize also participate as well.
+Some of the West Indian or Caribbean islands represented in the parade include Trinidad and Tobago, Haiti, Barbados, Dominica, Saint Lucia, Jamaica, Saint Vincent and Grenada, along with some Afro-Panamanians.
+Mainland Caribbean countries such as Guyana, Suriname, and Belize also participate as well.

 History

 Start in Harlem

-Jessie Waddell and some of her West Indian friends started the Carnival in Harlem in the 1930s by staging costume parties in large, enclosed places like the Savoy, Renaissance and Audubon Ballrooms due to the cold wintry weather of February.
+Jessie Waddell and some of her West Indian friends started the Carnival in Harlem in Upper Manhattan, New York City, in the 1930s by staging costume parties in large, enclosed places such as the Savoy, Renaissance and Audubon Ballrooms due to the cold wintry weather of February.
 This is the usual time for the pre-Lenten celebrations of the Trinidad and Tobago Carnival and other related celebrations around the world.
 However, because of the very nature of Carnival, and the need to parade in costume to music, indoor confinement did not work well.

 The earliest known Carnival street parade was held on September 1, 1947.
 The Trinidad Carnival Pageant Committee was the founding force behind the parade, which was held in Harlem.
 The parade route was along Seventh Avenue, starting at 110th St.

 The first Carnival Queen was Dorothy Godfrey.
 The Committee raised money to finance the parade.
 They sold advertisement space and boosters, that were printed in a Souvenir Journal for West Indies Day, a booklet which is a memento of that first parade.
 Jessie Waddell Compton is presented in the journal as the person "whose inspiration and enterprise" was owed to the formation of this committee.
-The committee consisted of Waddell Compton-Chairman; Ivan H. Daniel-Vice Chairman; Conrad Matthews-Treasurer; Roy Huggins-Secretary; and Robert J. Welsh-Assistant Secretary.
+The committee consisted of Waddell Compton (Chairman), Ivan H. Daniel (Vice Chairman), Conrad Matthews (Treasurer), Roy Huggins (Secretary), and Robert J. Welsh (Assistant Secretary).
 Each member of the committee contributed in helping to organize the parade.
 The after-parade party, which the Trinidad Carnival Pageant Committee held at the Golden Gate Ballroom, was arranged by James M. Green, another figure who helped make the first Carnival Parade in Harlem successful.